 The FFLM is a charity established to develop and maintain the highest possible standards of competence and professional integrity in forensic and legal medicine.
-The specialty covers doctors working in three related disciplines: forensic medical practitioners (forensic physicians, forensic pathologists, sexual assault examiners, and child physical and sexual assault examiners); medico-legal advisers; and medically qualified coroners.
+The specialty covers doctors working in three related disciplines: forensic physicians working in general forensic medicine and/or sexual offence medicine; medico-legal advisers; and medically qualified coroners.
 Nurses and paramedics can now join the FFLM.
-The standards advocated by the FFLM have Government recognition, as "Guidance as to the level of professional and clinical qualification required for doctors or nurses is issued by the Faculty of Forensic and Legal Medicine (FFLM)."
+The standards advocated by the FFLM have Government recognition, as 'Guidance as to the level of professional and clinical qualification required for doctors or nurses is issued by the Faculty of Forensic and Legal Medicine (FFLM).'